 Ousmane Diagana, a Mauritanian national, is the Regional Vice President for Western and Central Africa.
-Appointed to this role in July 2020, Mr. Diagana manages the Bank relations with 22 countries and oversees a portfolio of projects worth almost $57 billion, and a wide range of analytical work and technical assistance.
+Appointed to this role in July 2020, Mr. Diagana manages the Bank relations with 22 countries and oversees a portfolio of projects worth more than $57 billion, and a wide range of analytical work and technical assistance.

 Under his leadership, the Bank¡¯s operations in the region adopt a ¡®people-centered approach¡¯ focused on strengthening human capital and empowering women and youth, creating more and better jobs, promoting private sector development, supporting critical infrastructure and digital development, and strengthening climate resilience, agricultural productivity and food and water security.